pablodecm/phd_thesis/src/103_chapter_3.md

 or cases where $\hat{\mu} > \mu$ as evidence against $\mu$.
-When using $\widetilde{q}(\mu)$ or similar profile-likelihood-based one-dimensional test statistics, the observed exclusion upper upper limit can be defined as the larger value of $\mu$ for which the probability of obtaining a test statistic is equal or larger than a given confidence level (e.g. $\alpha=0.05$ for 95\% confidence intervals), which can be expressed as the following integral:
+When using $\widetilde{q}(\mu)$ or similar profile-likelihood-based one-dimensional test statistics, the observed exclusion upper upper limit can be defined as the largest value of $\mu$ for which the probability of obtaining a test statistic value is equal or larger than a given confidence level (e.g. $\alpha=0.05$ for 95\% confidence intervals), which can be expressed as the following integral:
 $$